 - Use this gluten-free sweet chocolate hummus as a fruit dip for fresh strawberries or any other type of fruit you like.

-- This black bean chocolate cake is perfect for special occasions and freezes well.
+- This chocolate cake with black beans is perfect for special occasions and freezes well.

 - 1 cup tahini